-As you may have read before, StatsBomb have a commitment to developing football analysts of the future.
+As you may have read before, StatsBomb have an ongoing commitment to developing football analysts of the future.
 We try our best to provide the education, tools, and resources needed to learn the trade for the many amateur analysts out there looking to forge a career in professional football.
 Part of this commitment has been to release industry-leading event data free of charge, such as the recent FAWSL and Messi Data Biography data releases.
-Well, we have another one for you -- one that we’re particularly excited about.
+Well, we have another one for you — one that we’re particularly excited about.
 Not just because Euro 2020 was a great tournament.
 For the first time, we’re releasing StatsBomb 360 data.

 What is StatsBomb 360?

 StatsBomb 360 is the next revolution in football event data.
 We revolutionised the industry already in 2018 with the launch of StatsBomb Data and its upgraded data spec.
 Amongst many other new features, the data spec included freeze-frames on shots to capture the location of all defenders, attackers, and goalkeeper at the moment of the shot.
 Well, StatsBomb 360 data captures a freeze-frame showing the location of all players in the frame for every event we collect.

 360 will also allow us to uncover a host of new information about the game that was either difficult to see or completely hidden in standard event data.
 We will now be able to deliver things like:

 - Distance to all defenders in the frame

 And that’s just the starting point of what will be possible with 360.
 Our clients have already started to increase their competitive edge with the extra depth this information provides, and we ourselves have been generating new ideas and insight every day, some of which was presented at our recent StatsBomb Conference.

 Of course, if you just wanted to play with the standard Euro 2020 event data, then that’s ok.
 We’ve released that too.